The Beauty and the Beast: written by a French woman.

 Did you know that the fairy tale “The Beauty and the Beast” was written by a French woman ?
 In fact she was living and working as a novelist in London at the time, and it was in England that she made her name, but she was French.

-Jeanne-Marie Leprince de Beaumont was born in Rouen in to a very poor family.
-She was one of many children, several of whom were sent out for adoption.
+Jeanne-Marie Leprince de Beaumont’s life story is not clear.
+It seems she was born in Rouen in to a very poor family, but other sources have her born in to a middle-class family.
+She was one of many children, several of whom were sent out for adoption, which fits with the poor family picture.
 Unlike many of her ilk, Jeanne-Marie learnt to read and write and in 1725, when she was only fourteen years old, she got a job teaching small children in her local school.
 This was quite a feat for somebody of her class and her background.

 At the school somebody noticed how well she could sing and she was recommended to the Duke of Lorraine as a singing teacher for his children.
 There she remained, tutoring the children of the Duke’s Court, till 1743 when she married.
-The Duke himself paid a handsome dowry for her but the husband, a nobleman, spent the money on gambling and womanizing.
-The marriage was annuled in 1745 on the grounds of the husband having venereal disease.
-It is possible that the marriage was anyway not consumated simply because Jeanne-Marie had no children but, during her second marriage, which was a happy one, she produced fifteen babies !
+The Duke himself paid a handsome dowry for her but the husband, a dancer (some sources have him as a nobleman), spent the money on gambling and womanizing.
+The marriage was annulled in 1745 on the grounds of the husband having venereal disease.
+It is possible that the marriage was anyway not consumated simply because Jeanne-Marie had no children but, during her second and third marriages, which were happy ones, she produced fifteen babies !

 Jeanne-Marie wrote many books, to include fairy tales and school books and tales of morality.
 Many of the fairy tales have been made in to world-famous plays and films.
 Her first works were published and made successful in England where she lived happily for a great part of her life.
 It is not clear whether her husband was English or French, but after his death, with her children mostly grown-up, she returned to France where she died, in Savoy, in 1780, aged 69.